Ammanford: Senedd elections

 Ammanford has been in the Carmarthen East and Dinefwr constituency at Senedd Cymru since devolution in 1999.
 Rhodri Glyn Thomas was the constituency's first representative at the new assembly before being replaced by Adam Price in 2016.
 Price would lead the Plaid Cymru from 2018 until 2023.

 Religion

 Ammanford is in the ecclesiastical parish of Ammanford and Betws.
-Ammanford formed part of the ancient parish of Llandybie although the parish church at Betws was much closer to the town.
+Ammanford formed part of the ancient parish of Llandybie, although the parish church at Betws was much closer to the town.
 The established church was, however, slow to react to the growth of an urban community.

-The nonconformist denominations, in contrast, were far more active and Ammanford was an important location as the 1904–1905 Welsh Revival unfolded.
-Prominent chapels include Ebeneser (Baptist), Gellimanwydd (Christian Temple) (Independent) and Bethany (Presbyterian Church of Wales).
+Nonconformist denominations, in contrast, were far more active and Ammanford was an important location as the 1904–1905 Welsh Revival unfolded.
+Prominent chapels include Ebeneser (Baptist), Gellimanwydd (Independent) and Bethany (Presbyterian Church of Wales).
 There is an active Christadelphian community based in the town centre, in addition to various Evangelical and Apostolic Churches.
 The global Apostolic Church grew out of this area and until recently still held the Annual Apostolic Convention at nearby Penygroes.